Ba1tu3han/Brevitas_Thesis/README.md

 # Goal

-Binary and 4 bit-width quantization-aware-training (QAT) a custom neural-network model.
+Training a CNN based custom neural network model with Pytorch and quantize its layers to 1, 2, 4, 8-bit with quantization-aware-training (QAT).
 Output of the process ONNX file is used as input file of FINN compiler.

 # Brevitas